 THE WOOLWORTH BUILDING

 Between 1913 and 1930, the Woolworth Building was the tallest in the world and was famous for being one of the first skyscrapers to feature high-speed elevators.
 Interestingly, a significant portion of the building is now dedicated to housing, and it is one of the most expensive places to live in the whole of Manhattan!

 New York is one of the must-visit cities in America, filled with rich history and adventurous architecture.
 The skyline is something that’s so iconic it really can’t be missed.

 If you fly into airports like New York La Guardia, you can see the incredible skyline from your gate and certainly from the air.
-The other major airport, John F Kennedy Airport, is located a bit further away so you may miss a bit of the views.
-One last tip, if you want to see more, take the cable car to Roosevelt Island, located right next to Manhattan and get an amazing, one of a kind view of all the major skyscrapers!
+The other major airport, John F Kennedy Airport, is located a bit further away so you may miss a bit of the view.
+One last tip, if you want to see more, take the cable car to Roosevelt Island, located right next to Manhattan, and get an amazing, one-of-a-kind view of all the major skyscrapers!
 A trip to New York should be on the bucket list of every travel lover!